 In summer 1902, as Kitchener's cordon strangled Boer resistance, Tant Lettie got notice that she and the children were going to another camp.

-My mother was too young at the time to know why they were moved, whether Tant Lettie's Tommy friend pulled strings or what other reason was behind the transfer.
-They went from Bethulie to a camp at Kubusie River near Stutterheim in the Eastern Cape, nestled in the green hills of the Amatola Range, a world away from the horrors of Bethulie.
+My mother was too young at the time to know why they had been transferred, whether Tant Lettie's Tommy friend pulled strings or what other reason was behind the move.
+They went from Bethulie to a camp at Kabusie River near Stutterheim in the Eastern Cape, nestled in the green hills of the Amatola Range, a world away from the horrors of Bethulie.

-This time, Johanna recalled making the two-hundred-and-fifty mile journey in a cattle truck.
-According to one report, some of the refugees were supplied with tents, which they ingeniously erected on the beds of railroad cars.
-Others were covered with tarpaulins like so much baggage.
+This time, Johanna recalled making the two-hundred-and-fifty-mile journey in a cattle truck.
+According to one report, refugees were supplied with tents, which they ingeniously erected on the beds of railroad cars.
+Others huddled under tarpaulins.

 "The former arrived more contented and less sullen.
 All were provided with hot water and cocoa en route."

-We were vaccinated on arrival at Kubusie.
+Doctors vaccinated us on arrival at Kabusie.
 Our arms swelled up.
 Michiel and Johann became sick but after a while we were all OK.

-We lived in a one-roomed house.
-A big room with a plank table, plank chairs and three plank beds with straw mattresses.
+We lived in a one-roomed house with a plank table, plank chairs and three plank beds with straw mattresses.

-Our days at Kubusie were happier.
+Our days at Kabusie were happier.
 Farmers in the district helped the Boers.
-The camp was small, nothing like Bloemfontein.
-I don't recall anyone dying at Kubusie.
+The camp was small, nothing like Bethulie.
+I do not recall anyone dying at Kabusie.